fengjingchao/homecript/README.md

 # homecript
-This repo contains some useful wrapper script that I used in my laptop.
+Some scripts used in laptop environment.